-Thinking about using tongue and groove paneling on your walls?
-This is a great way to add architectural detail to your home, and it may be less expensive than you think given the cost of plaster and wallboard these days.
+Thinking about using tongue and groove paneling on your walls or as an accent wall feature?
+This is a great way to add architectural detail to your home, and it’s less expensive than you think given the cost of plaster and wallboard.
 Plus, with walls this rich in detail, who needs to hang artwork?

 At Hull Forest Products, we’ve been milling bead board and other styles of wall paneling for our customers for years.